danmar/cppcheck/man/manual.md

 **{inconclusive:text}**

-If warning is inconclusive then the given text is written.
-The given text can be any arbitrary text that does not contain }.
+If warning is inconclusive, then the given text is written.
+The given text can be any text that does not contain }.
 Example: {inconclusive:inconclusive,}

 **{severity}**